 Residential Treatment in California

 After successfully completing medical detox, you’ll receive inpatient treatment in Orange County California.
 There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
-Treatments like cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, and more can all help someone stop their dangerous crack smoking.
+Treatments like cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, and more can all help in this regard.

 In addition to individual and group counseling and medication management, you’ll also have access to leisure activities and family support services.